Pain after an operation (post-op pain) is common and expected. These guidelines can help you stay as comfortable as possible.

 May cause constipation (to help prevent this, eat high-fiber foods and drink plenty of water)

-Your doctor may recommend a stool softener
+Your healthcare provider may recommend a stool softener

 Nausea, vomiting, diarrhea, lasting constipation, or stomach cramps